AdityaVishalTiwari/IoT_for_FUN/README.md

 ## Project Overview
 In a hospital setting, patient safety is of paramount importance.
 Accidental falls can lead to serious injuries, and energy consumption must be managed efficiently.
 Our IoT project addresses these concerns by implementing the following key features:

 * Fall Detection: Utilizing motion detection sensors strategically placed near beds, our system can detect falls accurately.
-Upon detecting a fall, the system triggers alerts, notifying hospital staff promptly to provide assistance to the patient.
+Upon detecting a fall, the system triggers alerts, notifying hospital staff promptly to assist the patient.

 * Automated Lighting Control: The lighting system within the hospital is automated based on the time of day.
 Lights are automatically turned off during the daytime to conserve energy and turned on in the evening for better visibility.
 Additionally, during the night, main lights are turned off, and night lights are activated to ensure a comfortable environment for patients while minimizing disturbance.